Qiskit/qiskit-metapackage/docs/community.rst

 Qiskit Community Extensions
 ===========================

-Qiskit has been designed to modular in nature.
-It is extendable in many different ways and it is important to us to highlight the community projects
+Qiskit has been designed with modularity in mind.
+It is extensible in many different ways and it is important to us to highlight the community projects

 Providers